FuriousGeorge19/never_search_alone/Never_Search_Alone_Outline.md

 * Your LinkedIn profile and resume are your two most important pieces of marketing collateral, but…
 * But only create these AFTER you’ve created your Candidate-Market Fit statement
 * Everything on your LI profile and resume MUST align with CMF
-- <font color="#f79646">You need to synchronize your skills and experience to the job you are looking for </font>
+- <span style="color:#AA4A44">You need to synchronize your skills and experience to the job you are looking for </span>
 * **LinkedIn/Resume Rehab Session**
 	* Pair up w/a JSC member.
 	* First review each other’s LI profiles.
 Complete this for one of you and then the other.